 The wine school was founded in 2013 by Master Sommelier David Glancy.
 He shares ownership with Kristin Campbell, who has a decade-long career as the CFO for tech startups.
 She is also the local ambassador for Women of the Vine and Spirit.

 SFWS programming is not designed as a comprehensive certification program.
-The offerings are intended as stand-alone wine courses, which include a California Wine Appellation Specialist certification, Intermediate Blind Tasting, and Wine Program Management.
+Instead, the offerings are intended as stand-alone wine courses, including a California Wine Appellation Specialist certification, Intermediate Blind Tasting, and Wine Program Management.

 The school is one of the most well-capitalized in the country.
-Its facilities are top-notch and they sport a full-time administrative staff and a board of advisors.
+Its facilities are top-notch, sporting a full-time administrative staff and a board of advisors.
 This is exceedingly rare in wine education.
-Most of their revenue comes from offering trade tastings that are underwritten by governments and the wine trade.
+Most of their revenue comes from trade tastings underwritten by governments and the wine trade.

-Before founding the San Francisco Wine School, David developed wine programming for the Professional Culinary Institute.
-PCI was re-branded as the French Culinary Institute California and then merged with the Institute of Culinary Education.
-The school no longer offers a wine certification program.
+Before founding SFWS, David developed wine programming for the Professional Culinary Institute.
+PCI was re-branded as the French Culinary Institute California and merged with the Institute of Culinary Education.
+As a result, the school no longer offers a wine certification program.

 David’s response to the credible & growing accusations against the Court of Master Sommelier

-SOMM Review of the San Francisco Wine School
+How Are The San Francisco Wine School Reviews